 - The Committee believes that Mr. Levin's total cash compensation is competitive and within our peer median.
-For fiscal 2007, his total direct compensation, which as stated above, includes the present value of long-term incentive awards, was below our peer group median. - Mr. Hernreich's total cash compensation and total direct compensation is above the market median for either a chief financial officer or chief operating officer when compared to our peers; however, given the fact that Mr. Hernreich serves multiple roles as our Chief Financial Officer, Chief Operating Officer, Treasurer and Secretary, the Committee believes that a base pay above the median is appropriate.
+However, due to the effect of the economy on the Company's stock, Mr. Levin's total direct compensation, which as stated above, includes the present value of long-term incentive awards, has been substantially impacted due to the decreased value in the Company's stock. - Mr. Hernreich's total cash compensation is above the market median for either a chief financial officer or chief operating officer when compared to our peers; however, given the fact that Mr. Hernreich serves multiple roles as our Chief Financial Officer, Chief Operating Officer, Treasurer and Secretary, the Committee believes that a base pay above the median is appropriate.
+The present value of Mr. Hernreich's long-term incentive awards has been substantially impacted due to the decreased value in the Company's stock resulting from the poor economy.

-The Committee believes that as a result of action taken by the Board of Directors and the Compensation Committee in fiscal 2008 (as discussed below), the significant upside to our Key Executives that is present in their long-term awards is appropriate to retain our Key Executives and to compensate them given our long-term objectives and the risks and rewards to each executive to achieve those objectives.
-See "Outstanding Equity Award Value at Fiscal Year End" for a detailed listing of such awards outstanding for each of Mr. Levin and Mr. Henreich.
+The Committee believes that as a result of actions taken by the Board of Directors and the Compensation Committee in fiscal 2008 in establishing the Annual Incentive Plan and Long-Term Incentive Plan (as discussed below), there can be significant upside to our Key Executives and Senior Executives if we are able to achieve our short-term and long-term objectives.
+Similarly, there is also potential upside present in their existing long-term awards if our objectives are achieved and the economy begins to recover.
+See "Outstanding Equity Award Value at Fiscal Year End" for a detailed listing of such awards outstanding for each executive.